UX/UI Designer

 -

-These show the different color iterations explored during the claw machine’s visual design process.
+These are the different color iterations explored during the claw machine’s visual design process.

 What changed?

-The claw machine screen the most iterated on to ensure that players are able to navigate easily.
+The claw machine screen was the most iterated on to ensure that players are able to navigate easily and has clear visual feedback.

 UI elements were refined to show essential information only: energy and coin costs are displayed numerically to set clear cost per grab, and a ticket counter that shows the cost to refresh prizes.